valeriogalano/daredevel-website/content/post/2022-03-19-how-to-setup-docker-container-with-legacy-php-5.6-and-xdebug.md

 ---
-title: "How to setup Docker container with old PHP 5.6 and Xdebug"
+title: "How to setup Docker container with legacy PHP 5.6 and Xdebug"
 author: Valerio Galano
 type: post
 date: 2022-03-22T18:00:00+01:00